Quantum parameter estimation with uncertainty quantification from continuous measurement data using neural network ensembles: Machine Learning Experiments

 where $y=\Delta$ is the ground truth detuning parameter value for the trajectory-parameter pair $([\tau_1,...,\tau_N], \Delta)$.
 The prediction for the parameter is then taken to be the mean of the mixture while the predictive uncertainty is quantified by the variance of the mixture.
 These quantities are given by

 respectively \cite{lakshminarayanan2017simple}.
-Note that the distributions need not be Gaussian, the negative log likelihood of any probability distribution may be used if deemed appropriate and one is able to compute the relevant moments.
+A useful property of Gaussian mixtures is that they are universal approximators for probability densities~\cite{goodfellow2016deep}.
+Note, however, that the log likelihood need not be that of a Gaussian, the negative log likelihood of any probability distribution may be used if deemed appropriate and one is able to compute the relevant moments.

+An alternative approach to training an ensemble of $M$ NNs would be to simply train each network to minimize the mean squared error (MSE) loss function.
+The uncertainty estimates would then be computed as the empirical variance of the predictions made by the $M$ networks.
+While this approach is more straightforward it leads to the model producing highly overconfident uncertainty estimates as MSE only optimizes for predictive accuracy and not predictive uncertainty \cite{lakshminarayanan2017simple}.
+This highlights the crucial role played by selection of a proper loss function like the Gaussian negative log likelihood in training a deep ensemble to produce properly calibrated uncertainty estimates.